Hi Everyone,

 But many interior designers and lifestyle mavens are embracing the color pink.

-And it’s not just people born between 1980-2000 – aka Millenials and their favorite color – Millenial pink.
+And it’s not just people born between 1980-2000 – aka Millennials and their favorite color – Millennial pink.

 You can see more of India here.

-India Hicks, who I was lucky to get to hear a talk a few years ago, ADORES pink.
-But, of course, she’s British royalty (one of Princess Di’s bridesmaids and a great, great, great-granddaughter of Queen Victoria!)
-Anyway, they adore pink!
+India Hicks, whom I was lucky to get to hear a talk several years ago, ADORES pink.
+But, of course, she’s British and royalty (one of Princess Di’s bridesmaids and a great, great, great-granddaughter of Queen Victoria!)

 Jamb Fireplace Mantels – London